Harshal7797/Java-Trading_Application/README.md

 Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
 API design is prone to errors, and it’s extremely difficult and time-consuming to spot and rectify mistakes when modeling APIs thus using swagger simplify the job of developer who can test their endpoints using swagger graphical user interface (GUI).

 ## Quote Controller
-- Quote Controller job is to `create` ,`Read` and `Update` quote  related information which is being retrieved from IEX cloud using HTTP request and is cached into `quote` table in the database `jrvstrading`  using JDBC connection.
+- Quote Controller is designed to `create` ,`Read` and `Update` quote  related information which is being retrieved from IEX cloud using HTTP request and is cached into `quote` table in the database `jrvstrading`  using JDBC connection.

 - There are five endpoints for this controller which are listed below with brief description:
   - GET `/quote/dailyList`: list all securities that are available to trading in this trading system